jmervine/wow-StrlowerFixer/README.md

 ### Install

-While testing this -- perhaps for weeks, because the error doesn't show that anymore -- I am not going to upload this to Curse.
+While testing this -- perhaps for weeks, because the error doesn't show up that often anymore -- I am not going to upload this to Curse.
 Until then, you'll need to download this code and install it in your `Interface/AddOns` directory.

 1. Click the "Code" dropdown above.
 2. Select "Download ZIP".